-The purpose of this Annual Governance Statement is to explain how the Police and Crime Commissioner (Commissioner) and the Chief Constable of Gwent have complied with their joint Manual of Corporate Governance (MoCG) during 2019/20 and in particular, the Code of Corporate Governance therein.
+The purpose of this Annual Governance Statement (Statement) is to explain how the Police and Crime Commissioner (Commissioner) and the Chief Constable of Gwent have complied with their joint Manual of Corporate Governance (MoCG) during 2020/21 and in particular, the Code of Corporate Governance therein.

-To this end, the Annual Governance Statement is written in two parts.
-Part one describes the governance arrangements in place during 2019/20.
+To this end, the Statement is written in two parts.
+Part one describes the governance arrangements in place during 2020/21.
 Part two reports on the review of the effectiveness and the outcomes of these arrangements.

-This Annual Governance Statement assesses the governance arrangements in place during the 2019/20 financial year, so the vast majority of the assessment period will be unaffected by the Coronavirus pandemic.
-Furthermore, the conclusion of the Annual Governance Statement, on whether or not the governance arrangements are fit for purpose, should generally reflect normal operations.
-However, as the Annual Governance Statement must be current at the time of its publication (normally the 31st July but this may be delayed as a result of the Coronavirus pandemic), any impact on the Governance arrangements from the 1st April 2020 up to the publication date will be reflected.
+This Statement assesses the governance arrangements in place during the 2020/21 financial year, so the entirety of the assessment period will be considered alongside the Coronavirus pandemic.
+Furthermore, the conclusion of the Statement, on whether or not the governance arrangements are fit for purpose, should generally reflect normal operations.
+However, as the Statement must be current at the time of its publication (normally the 31st July but this may be delayed as a result of the ongoing implications of the Coronavirus pandemic), any impact on the Governance arrangements from the 1st April 2021 up to the publication date will be reflected.